Differential/meteor-vulcanize/README.md

     ]
 }
 ````
+- By specifying a path to the polyfill we can ensure that it is injected into the bundle before any imports.

 - Running your app in development as usual will result in individual imports being added to your `<head>` tag, resulting in multiple subsequent HTTP requests (good in development - debugging).